 The Excel Fellow Role

-Excel Teaching Fellows will function as members of the school-based instructional team at one of the network’s three middle school campuses.
+Excel Teaching Fellows will function as members of the school-based instructional team at one of the network’s four campuses.
 The role is a one-year commitment.
 Fellows will have the option to apply for a lead teacher role at an Excel school the following school year if they choose, but a permanent position is not guaranteed.
 School-based duties and responsibilities for Fellows include: